Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Conclusion

 \section{Conclusion}

 We analyzed social distancing games, involving vulnerable and non-vulnerable populations of players, characterized the Nash equilibria and investigated how inequality constraints influence the epidemic spread and the costs of the players.
-It turns out that, in the absence of constraints, each player uses either maximum or minimum socialization.
 We also defined a Generalized Nash equilibrium concept for non-atomic games with variance constraints, and characterized it in terms of single-point-supported deviations.
 Inequality constraints are always beneficial for the vulnerable players, and in some cases they could be beneficial for the non-vulnerable players as well.
 Furthermore, inequality constraints delay the spread of epidemics and reduce its prevalence.

 There are several directions for future research.
-Some of them involve the use real data to check the predictions of the model, the modeling of the dynamic response of players and the study of other applications of the variance constrained games defined.
+First, the model can be generalized, including many classes of players having different vulnerabilities, minimum actions, degrees, etc. Another direction is to use real data to check the predictions of the model, the modeling of the dynamic response of players and the study of other applications of the variance constrained games defined.

-\subsection{Proof of Proposition \ref{PropEx}}
+\section{Proof of Proposition 1}

 Equation \eqref{meas_DE} can be written as:

 where $\mathcal M\in X^\star$ with:

 Note that $\|\mathcal M\| \leq n_{1}+n_2$.
 The initial conditions are $x_{1u}(0)=x_{2u}(0)=1-I_0$, $x_{3u}(0)=x_{4u}(0)=I_0$, for all $u\in[u_m,u_M]$ and $x_{5}(0)=0$.
 In compact form we write $\dot x=f_{\mu_1,\mu_2}(x)$.